aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `name` - (Optional) The kubernetes cluster's name.
 It is the only in one Alicloud account.
 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
+* `version` - (Optional, Available since 1.97.0) Desired Kubernetes version.
+If you do not specify a value, the latest available version at resource creation is used.
 * `vpc_id` - (Required, ForceNew) The vpc where new kubernetes cluster will be located.
 Specify one vpc's id, if it is not specified, a new VPC  will be built.
 * `vswitch_ids` - (Required, ForceNew) The vswitches where new kubernetes cluster will be located.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.